Iraneus/betamedneed/_services/research.md

 This can vary based on the tool, your location and the time of request.
 Some larger and more complex tools may take longer.

-You can Pay Now or Pay Later.
+You can pay now or pay later.

 You can also pay with Medneed Card and use Medneed Coupon if available.